-Patients may also want to date with doctors, it is common that doctor and patient relationships works well in our society.
+Patients may also want to date doctors, it is common that doctor and patient relationships to work well in our society.

-On the other hand, patients may use gift as a means to gain doctor's attention or manipulate their doctors into providing preferential treatment.
-The exchange if gifts is acceptable culturally but coming from patients may raise some concerns.
+On the other hand, patients may use gifts as a means to gain doctors’ attention or manipulate their doctors into providing preferential treatment.
+The exchange of gifts is acceptable culturally but coming from patients may raise some concerns.
 It also becomes difficult to differentiate between a simple respectable gesture and underlying vested interests.

-Small gifts of thoughtfulness maybe appropriate but if gifts are significant it could prove to be an issue.
-Doctors should never accept a gift if there is any risk that it may influence their professional decision making.
+Small gifts of thoughtfulness may be appropriate but if gifts are significant it could prove to be an issue.
+Doctors should never accept a gift if there is any risk that it may influence their professional decision-making.
 A gift arriving out of the blue should be treated with special caution as the doctor has done nothing to deserve it.
 Extravagant gifts like a huge sum of money can lead to doctors behaving differently toward patients who have given it.
-If a doctor becomes more of a friend to a patient because of some gift, the doctor patient relationship is compromised by the possibility of critical judgement being sacrificed.
+If a doctor becomes more of a friend to a patient because of some gift, the doctor-patient relationship is compromised by the possibility of a critical judgment being sacrificed.
 Personal gifts like jewelry or money should always alert the doctor.

 WHAT KIND OF GIFTS A DOCTOR CAN ACCEPT

 A small gift to a physician as a token of appreciation is not ethically problematic.
-However, it will be more appropriate to request the patients for prayers as a token of gratitude or they can accept a hand written letter of thanks.
-If the gift is in the form of money, suggest your patient to give it as a donation in the charity.
+However, it will be more appropriate to request the patients for prayers as a token of gratitude or they can accept a handwritten letter of thanks.
+If the gift is in the form of money, suggest your patient give it as a donation to the charity.

 The refusal of a gift should include an appreciation to the patient for the gesture.
 The physician should choose words and a tone of voice that convey that the refusal is in the best interest of the patient-physician relationship.